- Departments L through Z

 In Progress / Ongoing

-- Expand the City's Accessory Dwelling Unit Ordinance by eliminating the restriction to family members, reducing parking requirements, and explore other dimensional and locational criteria.
-[Working with MAPC through spring 2022 on a model ordinance]
+- Expand the City's Accessory Dwelling Unit Ordinance by eliminating the restriction to family members, reducing parking requirements, and explore other dimensional and locational criteria. - in progress 2022-23

 - Explore a Net Zero Energy target for all new buildings.

 - Explore requiring renewable energy facilities such as solar installations and energy storage for new commercial and multifamily residential construction.

 - Update dimensional and design standards for the downtown (CC Zoning District), including removing the Tall Building Overlay District, as well as other zoning districts - in progress 2022-23

 - Review the role, authority, and composition of the Design Review Board so that it has the expertise, capacity, and regulatory tools to ensure that projects are of the highest-quality design possible.